Privacy Notice

 • To ensure people receive timely support, based on the information they provide, so that our Feel Good Suffolk advisors are well placed to help

-• To collate and process referrals to support people to receive the most appropriate interventions to help them improve their health and wellbeing
+• To collate and process referrals to support people to receive the most appropriate interventions to help them improve their health and wellbeing.
+Where applicable this will include referring individuals to Feel Good Suffolk’s third party providers.

 • Monitoring and improving the quality of the service we provide based on the timeliness and satisfaction with the service received

 We will never publish information about individuals and will protect their identities.
-We will never share information with third parties for marketing or any other purposes.
+We will never share information with third parties for marketing purposes, but we will share information with providers, such as leisure centres, stop smoking services etc, who may be able to provide the wellbeing support you need (see below).

 What is the legal basis for the flow of data?